Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A13-(Media-Tek-Helio-G80).md

 Seems to work fine with many AOSP builds 12, 13, 14 image, vanilla and gapps!

-Occasionally a reboot will go silly and just not want to work right; in that case, another reboot usually fixes it.

 ## Steps to install

 * You need to flash a Custom recovery (TWRP or OFRP)